imjasonh/rbac-audit/README.md

 Have you ever wondered whether your controller actually needs all the permissions it has granted to it?
 Wonder no more!

-This repo contains scripts to start a [KinD](https://kind.sigs.k8s.io) cluster configured to keep audit logs for API resource access, then runs e2e tests to exercise the system, then generates readable RBAC policies for the service account.
+This repo contains scripts to start a [KinD](https://kind.sigs.k8s.io) cluster configured to keep audit logs for API resource access.
+You can run e2e tests against this cluster to exercise your system, then run `main.go` to generate a readable RBAC policy for your controller's service account.

 The tools generate two RBAC policies: